pdjpdj/play_sports_frontend/README.md

 ## Improvements Made
 NB: the header and footer are both screenshots of the existing site.
 When clicking a video link in the list the description and the video itself get displayed in-line in the list.
-Clicking the title of the expanded version collapses the detail back to the default list item.
+Clicking the title of the expanded version, or the `Collapse detail` button, collapses the detail back to the default list item.
 If I was to give myself more time I would:
 1) animate the expanding/collapsing rather than direct show/hide.
-2) on collapse scroll back up the list so the top of the collapsed item is at the top of the list.
-3) collapse all other open list items when opening another one.
+2) collapse all other open list items when opening another one.